 302 Found redirect status response code indicates that the resource requested has been temporarily moved to the URL given by the

-Location headers.
-A browser redirects to this page, but search engines don't update their links to the resource (In SEO-speak, it is said that the link-juice is not sent to the new URL).
+Location header.
+A browser redirects to this page but search engines don't update their links to the resource (in 'SEO-speak', it is said that the 'link-juice' is not sent to the new URL).

-Even if the specification requires the method, and the body, not to be altered when the redirection is performed, not all user-agents conform here, and you can still find buggy software out there.
+Even if the specification requires the method (and the body) not to be altered when the redirection is performed, not all user-agents conform here - you can still find this type of bugged software out there.
 It is therefore recommended to set the

 302 code only as a response for